switchupcb/copygen/README.md

 	Email    string
 }

-// A user represents the data model for a user. type User struct {
+// A User represents the data model for a user. type User struct {
-	ID       int
+	UserID   int
 	Name     int
 	UserData string
 }